 Iron Ore Sales

-LIM's operating results for the three and nine months ended December 31, 2012, are outlined in the following table:
+LIM's operating results for the quarters and nine month periods ended December 31, 2013 and 2012 are summarized in the table below.

 December 31, 2012